 According to a recent study, 62% of data breaches are attributed to vulnerabilities in third-party relationships.
 This highlights the importance of robust third-party risk management (TPRM) tools.
 As business relationships grow more complex, TPRM solutions have emerged as pivotal shields in fortifying businesses against risks associated with third-party associations.
 In this blog, we will discuss…

 SOC 2 and ISO 27001 have been the most common contenders in the compliance landscape, and many companies ask us which one they need.
 Is one better than the other?
-The answer depends on a number of aspects and can vary depending on what you’re looking for.
-Read on to understand the differences and similarities…
+The answer depends on several factors and can vary depending on what you’re looking for.
+Read on to understand the differences and similarities between the…

 As businesses grow, so does their investment in IT.
 This means areas like data analytics, cloud infrastructure, and cybersecurity need to expand quickly to meet rising demand.
 However, with all this growth there also comes a need for a strong framework to keep everything secure and compliant.
 That’s where Governance, Risk, and Compliance (GRC) comes…